koppen/mentalized/source/_posts/2010-03-08-5-ways-to-run-commands-from-ruby.markdown

 categories:
 - programming
 - projects
+description: "An overview of different ways to call external commands in Ruby applications.
+What are the benefits and downsides of each of them."
 ---
 Every so often I have the need to execute a command line application from a Ruby script.
 And every single time I fail to remember what the different command-executing methods Ruby provides us with do.